-- An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County

+Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.

-24. RESTRICTIONS ON COUNCILLOR ACTIVITIES
+RESTRICTIONS ON COUNCILLOR ACTIVITIES

-- a.
-Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+- Unless duly authorised no councillor shall: a. - inspect any land and/or premises which the Council has a right or duty to inspect; or i. - ii. issue orders, instructions or directions.

-25. STANDING ORDERS GENERALLY
+STANDING ORDERS GENERALLY

-a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting.

-- A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least (4) councillors to be given to the Proper Officer in accordance with standing order 9. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the chair of a meeting as to the application of standing orders at the meeting shall be final.
+- All or part of a standing order, except one that incorporates mandatory statutory or legal а requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - A motion to add to or vary or revoke one or more of the Council's standing orders, except one b that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least (3) councillors to be given to the Proper Officer in accordance with standing order 9. - The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon С as possible. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.

+Date of policy: 24th June 2021

+Approving committee:

+Date of committee meeting:

+Policy version reference:

+Supersedes: N/A

-Approving committee: MTC Date of committee meeting: 20/03/2025 Policy version reference:2 Supersedes: Policy effective from: 20/03/2025 Date for next review: 20/03/26
+Policy effective from:

+Date for next review: